-- Socks must be worn below the knee. - Knee-high boots are not allowed. - Belts are optional but must match uniform colors if worn. - Hats are allowed outdoors for sun protection but not inside buildings. - Hairstyles should adhere to the Core Values. - Accessories and visible modifications (tattoos, piercings) should comply with the Core Values. - Clothing must be clean and intact without stains, rips, or holes. - Leggings are permitted under shorts, skirts, pants, or dresses.
+Socks must be worn below the knee.

+- Knee-high boots are not allowed. - Belts are optional but must match uniform colors if worn. - Hats are allowed outdoors for sun protection but not inside buildings. - Hairstyles should be respectful and not offensive, adhering to the Core Values. - Accessories and visible modifications (tattoos, piercings) should be respectful and not offensive comply with the Core Values. - Clothing must be clean and intact without stains, rips, or holes. - Uniform shirts should not be altered. - Leggings are permitted under shorts, skirts, pants, or dresses.